To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Both Benchmark and MailChimp have an impressive set of features with their free and paid plans to satisfy most small to medium business needs.
 We give MailChimp the edge in this category, although it’s a close call.
 In addition to what we’ve already covered in this article, some key differences include:

 - MailChimp’s Developer API and the number of apps/integrations offered far surpasses what you’ll get with Benchmark.

 - Benchmark provides demographic list segmentation capability whereas MailChimp does not.

 - MailChimp’s inbox preview features are more advanced than what Benchmark offers.

-After careful consideration, we’ve decided that the battle between Benchmark vs MailChimp is simply too close to call for an overall winner.
+MailChimp and Benchmark have a lot of things in common, so this battle was a close call.
 We do recommend Benchmark for email marketing newbies over MailChimp.
 Benchmark’s customer support access and reputation are better than MailChimp, which could make all the difference if you’re new to email marketing programs.
-We also love that you can get autoresponders with Benchmark’s free plan.